Stay up-to date with TJEE News

 Mode of Counselling: Offline

-The exam conducting authority will commence the TJEE 2023 counselling registration soon in online mode.
-The choice filling of TJEE 2023 will be conducted in online mode.
-It is mandatory for the candidates to meet the cutoff to be eligible for counselling.
+TBJEE will conduct the TJEE 2024 counselling in online mode.
+The authority will release the details regarding the TJEE counselling 2024 online.
+Candidates who qualify the TJEE exam 2024 will be able to participate in the counselling.
+Moreover, the candidate must meet the cutoff to be eligible for counselling.
 Candidates will be called to report at the TJEE counselling venues which will be decided by the authorities.
-Candidates will have to choose their preferred colleges and courses during the TJEE counselling process.
-Candidates will have to carry the required documents while attending the TJEE 2023 counselling.
+Candidates will have to choose their preferred colleges and courses during the TJEE counselling process 2024.
+Candidates will have to carry the required documents while attending the TJEE 2024 counselling.